Patricio89/SensoremCtrl-Python/README.md

 # SensoremCtrl-Python
-Simple script for writing to sensor data to a .csv file.
+Simple script for writing sensor data to a .csv file.

 ## Motivation
 Using the SenseHat library set for Python to retrieve temperature, relative humidity and timestamp values and store this into a